Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Source: ETF Database

-As of July 2021, the top performing Canadian ETFs over the last year are:
+As of October 2021, the top performing ETFs that track Canadian businesses over the last year are:

 |Symbol||ETF name||1-year returns||Annual dividend yield|